Ayat237/Ayat237/README.md

 </p>

 - 🏢 I'm an Embedded Software Engineering
-- 👨‍💻 I'm  a student in engineering Helwan University,computer and systems depar
+- 👨‍💻 I'm  a student in engineering Helwan University,computer and systems department

 ### Connect with Me :